Projects

 Project Stage & Technical Summary

-This project is now entering the early manufacturing phase, following completion of all major mechanical design work.
-Full 3D CAD assemblies have been finalized or are being finalized in Siemens NX, with multiple subsystems — including swivel, tilt, body rotation, beak actuation, and breathing motion — now servo-selected and structurally integrated.
+This project is now in the manufacturing and fabrication phase, following completion of all major mechanical design work.
+Full 3D CAD assemblies have been finalized or are being finalized in Siemens NX, with multiple subsystems — including swivel, tilt, body rotation, beak actuation, and chest breathing motion — now servo-selected and structurally integrated.

 Inspiration reference: José from Disney’s Enchanted Tiki Room.
 This project is a personal engineering build and is not affiliated with or endorsed by The Walt Disney Company.

 The design uses Sonic Hubs and flanged bearings to suspend the gimbal assembly and is constructed from 6061-T6 aluminum for strength and machinability.
-Ongoing development includes:
+Fabrication has included waterjet-cut frame plates, CNC-machined brackets, and custom threaded linkage rods to connect servo horns with clevis joints.

-This bird is being designed with real-world design-for-manufacturability (DFM) principles and serves as a themed entertainment prototype that demonstrates mechanical complexity, servo integration, and motion synchronization.
+This bird is being designed with real-world design-for-manufacturability (DFM) principles and serves as a themed entertainment prototype that demonstrates mechanical complexity, servo integration, and motion synchronization, combining the show engineering principles of Imagineering with hands-on fabrication and real world build practice.

 University Keystone Senior Design Project